Table Of Contents

 It took some convincing but eventually she calmed down.
 Especially after I mentioned it cost a fraction of a knee replacement.

-That’ll teach me, at least I have the saw tent to help me pay it off.
+That’ll teach me, at least I have the saw tent to help me pay it all off.

 Hopefully you come up with a better way of getting your own saw tent, but whatever you do, cold dinner or not, it’ll be worth it.

-To start, I’ve actually called an Extra Large Tile Saw Shack.
+To start, it’s actually called an Extra Large Tile wet saw tent.
 Since I couldn’t sell the idea of getting a shack to my wife I called it a tent instead.
+Wet saw shack/wet saw tent, it’s all the same thing.

-The Barwalt Extra Large Tile Saw Shack, is a collapsible tent-like structure that allows you to setup your wet cutting saw indoors.
+The Barwalt Extra Large Tile wet saw tent, is a collapsible tent-like structure that allows you to setup your wet cutting saw indoors.
 It’s thick heavy duty plastic is designed to be waterproof and contain any splashing or debris that occurs during cutting.

-Since the aim is for it be used indoors, it is designed to be provide a fully sterile cutting environment to ensure you don’t make a mess on the clients expensive new carpet or flooring.
+Since the aim is for it be used indoors, the tile saw tent is designed to be provide a fully sterile cutting environment to ensure you don’t make a mess on the clients expensive new carpet or flooring.

 You set your wet saw and stand inside the tent while you operate it from outside.
 This ensures your boots don’t catch any of the muck so you don’t inadvertently track it back towards your work area.

-Why I never heard of this product is beyond me but I wish I knew about it years ago.
+Why I never heard of this product is beyond me but I wish I knew about these tile saw tent years ago.

 Or came up with the idea myself!
 (Who are we kidding!
 Years of working with all sorts of funky chemicals from the 90’s probably killed what few brain cells I had left.)

-How Do I use The Barwalt Saw Shack?
+How Do I use The Barwalt wet saw tent?

 Very simple my friend, very simple.